 Board of Directors has appointed Mrs. Raghavan Suguna - Independent Director (holding DIN06601230) as Additional Director in the Board Meeting held on 18th April 2022 which was laterapproved by the shareholders of the company through POSTAL BALLOT which was approvedon 24th May 2022.

-Board of Directors has approved to reappoint Mr. B.K.Rai - Independent Director (holding DIN08793233) for a second term of FIVE YEARS from 17th July 2025 and recommended for theapproval by the shareholders of the company through 39th Annual General Meeting to be heldon 4th September 2025.
+Board of Directors has approved to reappoint Mr. B.K.Rai - Independent Director (holding DIN08793233) for a second term of FIVE YEARS from 17th July 2025 and recommended for theapproval by the shareholders of the company in the 39th Annual General Meeting to be heldon 4th September 2025.

 All the Independent Directors have given declaration that they meet the criteria of independenceas laid down under section 149(6) of the Companies Act, 2013 and of listing agreement.